What is OAB?

 An overactive bladder (OAB) contracts involuntarily, creating an urgent need to urinate.
 The urge can come on so suddenly that there’s no time to reach a bathroom.
-OAB can have an enormous impact on a person’s social life, work, sexual function, and sleep.
+OAB can have an enormous impact on a person’s:

-If other methods of treatment haven’t alleviated your symptoms, several surgical options can greatly improve your quality of life.
+If treatment hasn’t alleviated your symptoms, there are several surgical options available that can greatly improve your quality of life.

 Sacral nerve stimulation, also known as sacral nerve modulation, is a procedure that regulates nerve impulses to your bladder.
-During the surgery, a small pulse generator is implanted under the skin of the buttocks or lower abdomen.
-The device corrects misfiring signals, sending them directly to nerves that control the bladder.
-The device can remain in place indefinitely.
+During the surgery, the surgeon implants a small pulse generator under the skin of your buttocks or lower abdomen.
+The device corrects misfiring signals, sending them directly to nerves that control your bladder.
+It can remain in place indefinitely.

-In a procedure called urinary diversion, the tubes that lead from the kidneys to the bladder (ureters) are rerouted to bypass the bladder.
-The tubes lead to the outside of the body through the abdominal wall.
-Urine is collected in a bag worn on the abdomen (ostomy bag).
-The bag requires simple maintenance, but you’ll still be able to work and participate in a variety of physical activities.
+In this procedure, the ureters, the tubes that lead from the kidneys to the bladder, are rerouted to bypass the bladder.
+The tubes will lead to the outside of your body through the abdominal wall.
+Urine is collected in a bag worn on the abdomen, called an ostomy bag.
+The bag requires simple maintenance, and you’ll still be able to work and participate in a variety of physical activities.

 Most people fully recover from bladder surgery and are able to return to normal activities.
 However, all surgery comes with risks, including:

 Post-surgical risks of bladder surgery include:

 - issues with the tube that remains outside your body

 - issues with skin at the surgical site

 Ask your doctor to explain the potential benefits and risks of your particular procedure.